A belated happy birthday to Raymond Poulidor, who was born on April, 15 1936, and died on November 13, 2019.

 Poulidor went on to win Paris-Nice for the next two seasons, but a terrible crash during the 1973 Tour de France left him with long-term effects.

 Indeed, Poulidor crashed so horrifically along the descent of the Col de Portet d’Aspet, he could be seen crawling his way out of a ravine with the help of race director, Goddet.

 Many viewed this incident as being extremely impactful to Poulidor’s career, who struggled with pain from that day onward, although he still managed to claim a spot on the podium during the 1974 and 1976 Tour de France.

 Poulidor retired from racing after the 1977 season.

-Since then, he has written several biographies, was made a Chevalier de la Légion d’honneur and has worked in public relations for one of the subsidiary sponsors during the Tour de France.
+Since then, he has written several biographies, was made a Chevalier de la Légion d’honneur and has worked in public relations for one of the subsidiary sponsors of the Tour de France.
 He also has a bicycle brand in his name, which are made in Loire region of France.

 Joyeux anniversaire Raymond!

 You must be logged in to post a comment.